Health and Safety Policy for Landscapers Victoria

 Review, Compliance, and Ongoing Improvement

-Safety controls in place around a landscaping worksite This policy is reviewed regularly to make sure it remains effective, practical, and suitable for the services we provide.
+A gardener kneeling on a lush green lawn in a residential garden, tending to a border of flowering plants and shrubs.
+The scene features vibrant yellow and purple flowers in bloom, with dense foliage and a mixture of different plant heights.
+The gardener is wearing a blue vest, beige trousers, and brown waterproof boots, holding a small rake or garden tool in their right hand.
+To the right, a green garden sprayer is placed on the grass.
+The background includes trimmed hedges, small trees, and a paved pathway, suggesting a well-maintained outdoor space typical of gardens in Victoria.
+The scene is lit by natural daylight, with clear weather conditions, reflecting professional outdoor gardening and landscaping work aimed at maintaining attractive and healthy gardens in the local area.
+This policy is reviewed regularly to make sure it remains effective, practical, and suitable for the services we provide.
 Changes in equipment, job types, materials, or work locations may require updates to our procedures.
 Workers will be informed of any changes and may be asked to refresh their training or adopt new controls.
 Safety improvements are not optional; they are part of delivering a professional service.

 Compliance with this policy is mandatory for all staff and contractors working under the Landscapers Victoria name.
 Failure to follow safe work practices may result in removal from site or further action where required.
 We believe that a strong safety culture protects people, supports consistent service, and reduces downtime caused by preventable incidents.